jsnyders/StringTemplate-js/README.md

 * The Java AutoIndentWriter will strip lone cr (\r) from the output.
 This autoIndentWriter normalizes lone cr to the OS new line.
 A lone cr may be unlikely.
 One way to get one is with $"\r"$.

+* The Java implementation allows any start or stop delimiter even if they will later cause confusion.
+This implementation restricts the delimiters to "#$%^&*<>"